withanage/doi2jats/README.md

 ## Development
-- PHP Coding and code reading required. tool does not contain method documentation.
+- PKP advanced skills required.
+You'll be able to write and read PHP code.
+Please note that the tool doesn't include method documentation.
+-

 ### Testing